eirikdahlen/TDT4290_Aqueous/README.md

 Simply download the `AqueousInstaller.exe` file, run as Administrator and run the program as any other desktop application.

-If you are on any other operation system you will have to build the project your self.
-It is eary (se below).
+If you are on any other operation system you will have to build the project yourself.
+It is easy (see section _How to run locally_).

 ## Prerequisites